-Since the beginning of July 2023, Sofia Airport’s official contracted partner taxi operator called OK Supertrans (BG: ОК СУПЕРТРАНС).
-It is the only company allowed to provide taxi service from the airport.
+Since the beginning of July 2023, Sofia Airport’s official contracted partner taxi operator is Yellow! as the only company allowed to provide taxi service from the airport.
 You can request a car at their offices at both terminals or you can pick the first one in the queue at the designated taxi stands outside the terminals.
 You can also order online using the Yellow! app available for iOS and android, or alternatively on this website.

-A ride to the city center costs between 15 and 20 BGN.
-As for prices in general, the operator has a daytime rate of 0.79 BGN/km and 0.90 BGN/km at night between 22:00 and 06:00.
-The wait rate is 0.22 BGN/minute.
+A ride to the city center with Yellow! currently costs between 20 and 22 BGN.
+As for prices in general, the operator has a daytime rate of 1.22 BGN/km and 1.41 BGN/km at night between 22:00 and 06:00.
+The wait rate is 0.39 BGN/minute.
 You can find more information on the operator’s website.

 Metro service to/from Sofia Airport is available since 2015.
 Coming out from Terminal 2, you’ll find the metro station to your left, just next to the terminal building.
 Unsurprisingly, the station is called Sofia Airport (BG: Летище София) and is the terminus of line 2.
 It will take you to the city center (e.g. Serdika station) directly in about 20 minutes.